tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/chile.rst

 :menuselection:`Accounting --> Settings --> Chilean Localization`.

 .. important::
-   All the following configuration and functionality is only available in Odoo if your company already passed the `Certification process <https://www.sii.cl/factura_electronica/ factura_mercado/proceso_certificacion.htm>`_ in the SII - Sistema de Facturación de Mercado, this certification enables you to generate electronic invoices from your ERP and send them automatically to the SII.
+   All the following configuration and functionality is only available in CoquiAPPs if your company already passed the `Certification process <https://www.sii.cl/factura_electronica/ factura_mercado/proceso_certificacion.htm>`_ in the SII - Sistema de Facturación de Mercado, this certification enables you to generate electronic invoices from your ERP and send them automatically to the SII.
-   If your company has not passed this certification yet, make sure you communicate this to your Account Manager as a special process outside Odoo is required in order to complete this certification.
+   If your company has not passed this certification yet, make sure you communicate this to your Account Manager as a special process outside CoquiAPPs is required in order to complete this certification.

 Fiscal Information